openhwgroup/cv-hpdcache/README.md

   </tr>
   <tr>
     <td>rtl/lint</td>
-    <td>Contains a linter wrapper and a Mafile to run a lint tool on the RTL</td>
+    <td>Contains a linter wrapper and a Makefile to run a lint tool on the RTL</td>
   </tr>
   <tr>
     <td>rtl/tb</td>